AlexVRussell/Hangman-Game/README.md

 # Hangman-Game

+(*UPDATE*)
+The original problem with the inputted word(s) for the guesser to guess was visable in the console, to combat this I simply added a for loop that iterates 50 times printing an empty string to create the space between the inputted word(s) and the game itself.
 This program is a text-based implementation of the classic game of Hangman in Java.
 Players guess letters to uncover a secret word within a limited number of attempts.

 *Running the Game*